This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 The workshop also places importance on "securing work during the off-season,"

-Items that sell steadily throughout the year are "military commander goods" and "lacquerware accessories."
+The items that sell consistently throughout the year are "military commander goods" and "lacquerware accessories. "

-We achieve stable profits by ensuring availability of best-selling products year-round.
+We achieve stable profits by "ensuring that products are available year-round."

 How to distinguish traditional crafts made by artisans How to improve the satisfaction of foreign visitors